jdh635/learning-journey/README.md

 - **AWS Solutions Architect Associate** - Logging labs and exercises as I prepare for the certification.

 ### Future Topics:
-- Other cloud platforms (AKAMAI).
+- Exploring other cloud platforms, starting with Akamai.
-- Systems design and architecture.
+- Diving into systems design and architecture.
-- DevOps tools and practices.
+- Mastering DevOps tools and practices.

 ---